-A: It means that the End Device found the Coordinator when it was powered on, but it cannot communicate with it currently.
+A: It means that the Connector/Transmitter found the Receiver when it was powered on, but it cannot communicate with it currently.

-Make sure the Coordinator and the End Device have the same Network ID (NID).
-Also, make sure the Coordinator is powered on, the IEEE802.15.4 communication channel is unchanged, DIP switch #1 (of the 8-DIP switch row) on the Coordinator was ON during the last Coordinator's power reset, and there is no obstructive objects blocking the communications path (see Section 5 for more details).
+Make sure the Receiver is powered on, DIP switch #1 (of the 8-DIP switch) on the Receiver is ON, and there is no obstructive objects blocking the communications path (see Section 5 for more details).
 If the obstructive object is only temporary, you will get the sensor readings once the path is open.